-Apart from monitoring and managing greenhouse gas emission and waste production, the Group is also committed to reducing energy and water consumption, as well as the utilisation of office equipments.
-Energy consumption of the Group is mainly attributable to purchased electricity, while water consumption mainly comes from toilet usage.
-Since the water supply and discharge is managed by the property management department of the commercial building, the data of water consumption is not available for disclosure.
-The water consumption of the Group is minimal and there has been no issue in sourcing water that is fit for purpose for the Year.
+Apart from monitoring and managing greenhouse gas emission and waste production, the Group is also committed to decreasing energy and water usage, as well as the use of office equipment.
+The Group's energy consumption is mostly originated from purchased electricity, while its water consumption primarily comes from toilet usage.
+The Group has developed a reduction target for energy consumption.
+The Group aims to enhance energy efficiency in offices via implementing awareness-raising measures to cultivate energy saving habits of employees and promote green office.
+The data of water consumption is not available for disclosure as the water supply and discharge is managed by the property management department of the commercial building.
+Since the Group does not have access to the actual data of water consumption, which is minimal for our business operation, it is not practicable for the Group to set a water reduction target.
+There has been no issue in sourcing water that is fit for purpose for the Year.
 Besides, due to our business nature, the Group did not generate or use any packaging materials during the Year.
 The data of resource usage of the Group during the Year are as follows: